gerardo-grelle/DH_elaboration/README.md

 # DH_elaboration
-Shear wave velocity and damping from integrated DH survey Please, unzip the DHrec.zip file and use the scripts in series 01_DH_Traces, 02_DH_Analysis8xx, 03_DH_Damping_new.
+Shear wave velocity and damping from integrated DH survey\
+Please, unzip the DHrec.zip file and use the scripts in series 01_DH_Traces, 02_DH_Analysis8xx, 03_DH_Damping_new\
+An example of processing is reported in OUTPUT.zip\
 Good work!